Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Conclusions

 \section{Conclusions}

 The pythagoreans conceived the universe within an order and harmony ruled by numbers.
 We have shown that we can find this order and harmony inside rithmomachia.
 Rithmomachia was used during the Middle Ages for the exercise of arithmetics, geometry and music.
 In fact, the excellentissima victory given by the quartet $(4,6,8,12)$ has into their irreducible fractions, harmonics of the pentatonic pythagorean music scale (see \cite{smith}, page 79.).
 So, in order to rescue the healthy practice of RM as a discipline for the learning could be interesting as a pedagogical aim.
 Since 2013, the \emph{Venezuelan Rithmomachia Club} has dedicated to promote the study and practice of RM with highly grateful and satisfactory results.
+Now, is in progress the \emph{Gonzaga Rithmomachia Club} and this Academic Organization will be main promoter and diffuser of rithmomachia in the United States of America.
 With this research we have evidenced that rithmomachia makers fully understood the pythagoreans principles of numbers and gave --probably unknowing it-- the first steps in finding an approximation of the golden ratio.

 We have introduced fiboquadratic sequences, as an heuristic construction of an infinite extension of the board of RM.
 As a consequence, we have shown these fiboquadratic sequences have a close behavior to the Fibonacci sequence --because, successive quotients of a fiboquadratic sequence approach to the golden ratio and they provide a generalization of Cassini's identity-- also, fiboquadratic sequences are generalizations of sequences A006498 and A006499 of the On Line Encyclopedia of Integer Sequences.
 In fact, they are sequences $(a_{m2})_{m\in\Natural}$ and $(a_{m3})_{m\in\Natural}$ defined in table \ref{rminfinita}.
 Several authors have found the generating functions, the recurrence relation and some combinatorial interpretations of both sequences.
 For example, A006498 counts the number of compositions of $n$ with 1's 3's and 4's and A006499 is the number of restricted circular combinations (for more details, we refer the reader to \cite{6498} and \cite{6499}).
 We think that with this work we open a research line to find new properties of a general fiboquadratic sequence.